Dean Donati Talks About Three New Majors in The School of Design

 Q. Tell us why Mount Ida is offering commercial photography in an age where everyone has a camera on their smart phone?

 Q. The undergraduate Animation program is another new major.
-What should prospective design students know about this new program offering this fall?
+What should prospective design students know about this new program offering?

 The field of animation continues to grow in the areas of film, television, advertising, motion graphics and the web.
 The Animation program will prepare students for all of these fields and will instruct them to think of animation in terms of performance – a vital component for career success in this evolving industry.
 Our undergraduate animation program specializes in animation and motion graphics techniques.
 We also will offer students hands-on training on cutting-edge software, coupled with hands-on classroom instruction from our industry leading professionals.
 Students will develop valuable career-relevant skills in short, narrative driven animated works, digital compositing, video editing and sound design to complement their core focus in either 2D or 3D animation.